 A promotion that required Jackson too;

-- Determine, handle, and plan many projects of the Subordinate Managers, as well as his capability to see the interconnectedness within each project.
+- Determine, handle, and plan many Subordinate Managers’ projects and their capability to see each project’s interconnectedness.

-- Individually pursuing subprojects simultaneously and connecting them, keeping the Subordinate Managers, himself and the multiple goals plus projects in synchrony with one another in resourcing and on schedule.
+- Individually pursuing subprojects simultaneously and connecting them, keeping the Subordinate Managers, himself, and the multiple goals plus projects synchrony with one another in resourcing and on schedule.

-Additionally, Jackson now had to attend the Executive Briefing Meetings where the CEO, COO, CFO and all the General Mangers from the other Manufacturing areas of the plant met weekly to find solutions and update status on various projects.
+Additionally, Jackson now had to attend the Executive Briefing Meetings where the CEO, COO, CFO, and all the General Managers from the other Manufacturing areas of the plant met weekly to find solutions and update the status on various projects.

-Nikhil was concerned because in these Executive Meeting Jackson did not share freely and openly; he would only speak when directly asked a question or spoken too.
-The climate of the Executive Meeting was aggressive, and often the executives would become engaged in passionate discussions about the plant’s future and current projects.
-The Executive team was high functioning – meaning that these debates were focused and for the betterment of the facility.
-These meeting ended with a shared agreement of what to do next, and the CEO consistently was held accountable for the outputs of her subordinates.
+Nikhil was concerned because Jackson did not share freely and openly; he would only speak when directly asked a question or spoken to.
+The Executive Meeting climate was aggressive, and often the executives would become engaged in passionate discussions about the plant’s future and current projects.
+The Executive team was high functioning – meaning that these debates were focused on the facility’s betterment.
+These meetings ended with a shared agreement of what to do next, and the CEO was consistently held accountable for her subordinates’ outputs.
 The COO, Nikhil, was responsible for Jackson’s work.
 Jackson’s quiet demeanor in these meetings was causing concern amongst the other C-level managers in the plant, and Nikhil was getting some guff for perhaps making the wrong choice in promoting Jackson.

 Nikhil and I sat to determine some objectives for the Leadership Coaching with Jackson, they were;